infor-design/enterprise/PUBLISH.md

 ```

 ## Notify
-- On Slack, Teams, Dev's by Email ect.
+- On Slack, MS Teams, And Dev's by Email ect.

 # How To Sync SoHo Staging Site to prod